-We market sleep recorders for the diagnosis and titration of sleep apnea in sleep clinics and hospitals.
+We market sleep recorders for the diagnosis and titration of sleep apnea in sleep clinics, hospitals and at home.
 These diagnostic systems record relevant respiratory and sleep data, which can be analyzed by a sleep specialist or physician who can then tailor an appropriate OSA treatment regimen for the patient.

-PRODUCTS DESCRIPTION ApneaLink Air A portable diagnostic device which measures oximetry, respiratory effort, pulse, nasal flow and snoring.
+PRODUCTS DESCRIPTION ApneaLink Air A portable diagnostic device that measures oximetry, respiratory effort, pulse, nasal flow and snoring.
 Works with AirView Diagnostics to provide comprehensive diagnostic solution to clinicians.
+NightOwl A portable, cloud-connected, fully disposable diagnostic device that measures AHI based on peripheral arterial tone (PAT), actigraphy, and oximetry over several nights to capture variability and help avoid misdiagnosis.